 Andrej Gajić usually dives alone.
 At night.
 In shallow, murky water.
 He dives in this setting because that’s where and when he’ll find sharks.
 And Gajić needs to find sharks.

 Gajić is more than just a diver.
-He’s a National Geographic Explorer.
-He’s also a marine biologist.
-He wants to understand how pollution affects sharks and skates and rays (flat fish closely related to sharks).
-To do this, he needs to work both in a lab and in the water.
+He’s a National Geographic Explorer and a marine biologist.
+His goal is to understand how pollution affects sharks and skates and rays (flat fish closely related to sharks).
+To do this he needs to work both in a lab and in the water.

-Many of Gajić’s dives take place at Neum Bay.
+Many of Andrej Gajić’s dives take place at Neum Bay.
 It’s on the Adriatic Sea.
-It’s a hotspot for sharks.
-It’s a good place to study these nocturnal creatures.
+It’s a hotspot for sharks, rays, and skates.
+It’s also a good place to observe these nocturnal creatures.

 A lesser spotted dogfish rests on the seabed.